shariq1989/cookbook/content/recipe/Orange_Chicken.md

 #### Can I freeze orange chicken?

 Yes, if you plan to freeze the orange chicken, be sure to keep the chicken and sauce separate except when dishing up individual plates.
 Freeze the sauce and chicken separately in freezer-safe containers.
 When you’re ready to eat, let them defrost in the refrigerator overnight.
-To serve, warm the chicken in the oven and heat the sauce in a pan.
+To serve, reheat the chicken in the oven and warm the sauce in a pan.
 Toss the chicken with the sauce and enjoy.